haberdashPI/vscode-modal-keys/docs/basics.md

 "modalkeys.keybinding": {
     "D": { "modalkeys.enterMode": { mode: "evil" } },
     "evil::D": { "modalkeys.enterMode": { mode: "normal" } },
-    "evil::j": "edit.action.clipbaordCutAction",
+    "evil::j": "edit.action.clipboardCutAction",
-    "evil::k": "edit.action.clipbaordCutAction",
+    "evil::k": "edit.action.clipboardCutAction",
-    "evil::h": "edit.action.clipbaordCutAction",
+    "evil::h": "edit.action.clipboardCutAction",
-    "evil::l": "edit.action.clipbaordCutAction"
+    "evil::l": "edit.action.clipboardCutAction"
 }
 ```

 ## Required Extensions

-If you wish to include commands in your keybindings that come from particular extensions it is a good idea to list those extensions as requried.
+If you wish to include commands in your keybindings that come from particular extensions it is a good idea to list those extensions as required.
 Just add another property to the top-level object of your config file called `extensions`; it should be an array of strings.
 ModalKeys will check for these extensions and if they aren't available it will show a helpful error message with an option to install the extension.
-List each extension by it's identifier (you can find this on the column to the right of an extension's main page under the extensions panel).
+List each extension by its identifier (you can find this on the column to the right of an extension's main page under the extensions panel).